Pratyush2529/Pratyush2529/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Pratyush Sharma
 =======================================================================================================================================

-budding web developer and designer
+MERN stack developer developing websites that work!
 ----------------------------------

 I have recently started my coding journey with 'web development and design' to start with.
 On my way, I learned HTML and CSS and I'm currently learning JavaScript.
 Apart from that, I'm learning C++ to have my hands on data structures and different algorithms.